QuaSi-Software/Documentation/docs/resie_description_components.md

 [^VDI4640-1]: Verein Deutscher Ingenieure, VDI 4640 Blatt 1, Thermische Nutzung des Untergrunds - Grundlagen, Genehmigungen, Umweltaspekte: = Thermal use of the underground - fundamentals, approvals, environmental aspects.
 Berlin: Beuth Verlag GmbH, 2021.

 #### g-function approach
-The current temperature at the borehole wall \(T_B\) as response to a specific heat extraction or injection \(\tilde{q}_{in,out}\) within one timestep can be determined using the following equation:
+The general g-function approach was introduced by Eskilson.[^Eskilson] The current temperature at the borehole wall \(T_B\) as response to a specific heat extraction or injection \(\tilde{q}_{in,out}\) within one timestep can be determined using the following equation:
+[^Eskilson]: P. Eskilson, Thermal Analysis of Heat Extraction Boreholes.
+University of Lund, 1987.
+Available: [https://buildingphysics.com/download/Eskilson1987.pdf](https://buildingphysics.com/download/Eskilson1987.pdf)

 $$ T_B = T_{s,u} + \frac{\tilde{q}_{in,out}}{2\pi\lambda_s} \cdot g(t)\ $$

 where \(T_{s,u}\) is the undisturbed ground temperature, \(\lambda_s\) is the heat conductivity of the soil and \(g(t)\) the pre-calculated g-function value at the current simulation time (\t\). \(\tilde{q}_{in,out}\) can be calculated with the total heat extraction rate for one single probe \(\dot{Q}_{in,out}\), which is constant over each time step, and with the probe depth \(h_{\text{probe}}\). \(\dot{Q}_{in,out}\) is considered to be uniform over the entire depth of the probe.

 $$ \tilde{q}_{in,out} = \frac{\dot{Q}_{in,out}}{h_{\text{probe}}}\ $$

-Since the heat extraction or injection rate varies with each time step, a superposition approach is chosen, which is based on Duhamel's theorem.
-The temperature at the borehole wall is calculated by superimposing the temperature responses to past heat pulses:
+Since the heat extraction or injection rate varies with each time step, a superposition approach is chosen, which is based on Duhamels theorem.[^Özisik] The temperature at the borehole wall is calculated by superimposing the temperature responses to past heat pulses:

+[^Özisik]: Özisik, M.N.
+Heat conduction.
+New York: Wiley-Interscience, 1980.
+ISBN 047105481X
 $$ T_B = T_{s,u} + \sum_{i=1}^n \left[ \frac{\tilde{q}_{in,out,i} - \tilde{q}_{in,out,i-1}}{2\pi\lambda_s} \cdot g(t_n - t_{i-1}) \right]\ $$

 The undisturbed ground temperature \(T_{s,u}\) can be assumed as a constant value averaged over the probe depth.
 With the assumption of a thermal borehole resistance \(R_{B}\) between the borehole wall and the circulating fluid, an average fluid temperature \(T_{\text{fl,avg}}\) can be calculated from the borehole temperature.
 The calculation approach of the thermal borehole resistance will be discussed in more detail later.